Joe Biden: Pope Francis Told Me 'I Was a Good Catholic' and to 'Keep Receiving Communion'

-“We just talked about the fact that he was happy that I was a good Catholic and … keep receiving communion,” Biden told reporters after his private meeting with the pope at the Vatican.
+“We just talked about the fact that he was happy that I was a good Catholic and to keep receiving communion,” Biden told reporters after his private meeting with the pope at the Vatican.
 He said they did not discuss the issue of abortion.

 When asked by reporters if the pope told him to keep receiving communion, Biden replied, “Yes.”